-Concern for people’s safety has driven SFU's Peter Anderson to develop emergency communication systems that have been adopted the world over.
+Concern for people’s safety has driven SFU's Peter Anderson to create emergency communication systems that have been adopted the world over.

-An associate professor with the SFU’s School of Communication since 1997 and director of the Telematics Research Lab, Anderson is program alumnus who garnered much of his inspiration to work in telecommunications from Patricia Hindley and Gail Martin, who were also two of the founding professors of the School.
-“I initially entered the field because I was interested in how communication technology could be used to stimulate community engagement and social change,” he says.
+An associate professor with the University’s School of Communication since 1997, he is also an alumnus of the program and garnered much of his inspiration to work in telecommunications from Patricia Hindley and Gail Martin, two of the professors that founded the School.
+“I entered the field interested in how communication technology could be used to stimulate community engagement and social change,” he says.

-Anderson went on to devote the main thrust of his career to emergency communication applications, an interest that developed partly after participating in an early 1970s outreach research collaboration between SFU and a Sudanese university that as experiencing a civil war at the time.
-By experimenting with using two-way radio to establish communication networks between the university and surrounding villages to, the project was successful in facilitating the sharing of intelligence.
-Anderson says, “My interest continued to grow from there and I was involved with amateur radio communication during events like the 1985 Mexico City Earthquake and 1987 Edmonton Tornado.”
+Anderson would go on to devote the main thrust of his career to emergency communication applications, an interest that developed partly after participating in an early 1970s outreach research collaboration between SFU and a university in civil war-torn Sudan.
+The project experimented with using two-way radio to establish communication networks between the university and surrounding villages to allow sharing of intelligence.
+“My interest continued to grow from there and I was involved with amateur radio communication during events like the 1985 Mexico City Earthquake and 1987 Edmonton Tornado,” he says.

-And, with the emergence of information technology, Anderson became intrigued by how it could potentially be used to build bridges across disciplines and jurisdictions to bring together hazards experts with those impacted by them.
-In the 1980s, he created EPIX (the emergency preparedness information exchange), a virtual bulletin board platform he used as a model to develop a national disaster information network for Australia, and later, for B.C.
+Further, with the emergence of information technology, Anderson was intrigued by how it could be used to build bridges across disciplines and jurisdictions to bring together hazards experts with those impacted by hazards.
+In the 1980s, he created EPIX (the emergency preparedness information exchange), a virtual bulletin board platform that he used as a model to develop a national disaster information network for Australia, and later, for B.C.

-In 1993, Anderson developed and hosted (at SFU) the UN’s first internet tool for humanitarian relief activities; a system that utilized some of the first automated mailing lists and which distributed thousands of reports and appeals for global assistance from areas ravaged by disasters such as cyclones, earthquakes and floods.
-He went on to pioneer emergency internet systems for other international and Canadian humanitarian and disaster reduction organizations.
+In 1993, Anderson developed and hosted at SFU the United Nations’ first internet tool for humanitarian relief activities, a system that utilized some of the first automated mailing lists and distributed thousands of reports and appeals for global assistance with disasters such as cyclones, floods.
+He went on to pioneer development of internet systems for other international and Canadian humanitarian and disaster reduction organizations.

 Today, much of Anderson’s work involves collaborating with communities to develop risk reduction strategies, such as refining coastal B.C.’s tsunami warning systems in the aftermath of the 2012 Haida Gwaii Earthquake.
-He is also working with colleague Stephen Braham on a new, national, rapid-deployable broadband public safety communication system.
-They have also been collaborating with NASA and other space agencies on the application of similar approaches to new space exploration communication concepts.
+He is also working with colleague Stephen Braham on a new, national rapid-deployable broadband public safety communication system, and they have also been collaborating with space agencies such as NASA regarding applying similar approaches to new space exploration communication concepts.

 Bellett, G. (2007, Jan 23).
 Canada, sri lanka work to deliver disaster warnings.
 The Vancouver Sun Retrieved from http://proxy.lib.sfu.ca/login?url=http://search.proquest.com/docview/242135797?accountid=13800

 Dr. Peter Anderson is director of the Telematics Research Lab and associate professor of communication at SFU.
 He has delivered lectures, seminars, workshops and presentations at numerous conferences and professional events in Canada and abroad including China, Thailand, Singapore, Sri Lanka, Chile, Japan, Europe, Africa, Australia, New Zealand and the US.
 He is currently collaborating with Canadian federal, provincial and territorial public safety agencies, local authorities and responders on new methods for improving intra and interagency communications for mission critical operations, public warning and situational awareness.
-In 2013, he was appointed to the Order of British Columbia and he also received a Lifetime Achievement Award from the Pacific Northwest Preparedness Society for his applied research contributions.
+In 2013, he was appointed to the Order of British Columbia, the province’s highest honour which recognizes those who have dedicated themselves to bettering the lives of their fellow citizens.
+That same year, he received the Lifetime Achievement Award from the Pacific Northwest Preparedness Society for his applied research contributions.